Optimization of entanglement harvesting with arbitrary temporal profiles: the limit of second order perturbation theory: The limit of second order perturbation theory

 Although the perturbative treatment seems to be enough, recent experimental proposals have been put forward to harvest entanglement from both analogue systems~\cite{cisco2023harvesting,oberthaler} and the electromagnetic vacuum~\cite{adamExperimentalEH2025,Mo_Settembrini2022VacuumCorrelationsNatCommun}.
 These approaches are all similar in the sense that the proposed experimental parameters yield negativity values that are, in principle, measurable with current methods.
 In the particular case of~\cite{cisco2023harvesting} and~\cite{oberthaler}, when using realistic experimental values for the coupling constant, one obtains negativities for the final state of the probes of the order of $\mathcal{N}\sim 10^{-4}$.
 This is possible because, in these cases, the coupling of probes happens to an analogue of the momentum of a scalar field $\hat{\pi}(\mf x)$, rather than to the field $\hat{\phi}(\mf x)$.
 For this type of interaction, the coupling constant is dimensionful, allowing experimental parameters of the setup to rescale the results.

 Another common feature of the experimental proposals~\cite{cisco2023harvesting,oberthaler,adamExperimentalEH2025,Mo_Settembrini2022VacuumCorrelationsNatCommun} is the fact that they all considered one short interaction pulse, corresponding to an even positive switching function.
 Although in some of the proposed experiments it is not possible to have the oscillating switching functions found in Section~\ref{sec:optimization}, the proposal of~\cite{oberthaler} is an exception.
 In this case, two localized polarons (playing the role of Unruh-DeWitt detectors) interact with the density fluctuations of a background Bose-Einstein condensate (analogous to the momentum of a real scalar field).
-The coupling between the probes and the condensate is controlled by an external magnetic field that oscillates around a given value, allowing both positive and negative values for the switching function.
+The coupling between the probes and the condensate is controlled by an external magnetic field that can oscillate around a given value, allowing both positive and negative values for the switching function.

 One would hope that the results of Section~\ref{sec:optimization} would also carry on to momentum-coupled detectors in experiments that can implement oscillating switching functions.
 Indeed, our method was able to improve the negativities by two orders of magnitude compared to the canonical Gaussian protocol used in~\cite{oberthaler}, while keeping the same relative signalling.
 When considering non-communicating causally connected probes, the improvement was by five orders of magnitude instead.
 Similar improvements in the momentum-coupled case would take setups that predict negativities of the order of $10^{-4}$ beyond leading order perturbation theory.
+Moreover, one could further enhance the extracted entanglement by utilizing multiple detectors~\cite{sergiHarvesting}, improving the protocol even further.